P403n1x87/austin/README.md

 - Python 3.6 (3.6.5, 3.6.6) on Ubuntu 18.04.1
 - Python 3.7 (3.7.0) on Ubuntu 18.04.1

+## MacOS

+- Python 2.7 (2.7.10) on OS X "El Capitan" 10.11.4

+> TODO: Due to the introduction of the SIP blabla

 ## Windows

 - Python 2.7 (2.7.13) on windows 10 64-bit